“No Safe Spaces”: Carolla - Prager flick calls out violent snowflakes big time

 It’s a serious issue.
 And viewing films like this can and do provide a serious, but occasionally funny alternative to the nasty, hate-filled leftist rhetoric that dominates today’s political conversations.
 Carolla and Prager had the guts to put this argument out there.
 And hopefully, more viewers will have the guts to watch it and make up their own minds rather than accepted the pre-digested leftist pap put out by the likes of CNN.

-“No Safe Spaces” is not a great film, but it’s an intelligent film and a worthy one that argues persuasively in favor of the real American way.
-Check it out on Amazon, on the film’s own site, or via any number of alternative routes you can find on the Internet by searching on the film’s title.
+“No Safe Spaces” is not a great film, but it’s an intelligent film.
+A worthy one that argues persuasively in favor of the real American way.
+Check it out on Amazon, on the film’s own site, or via any number of alternative routes you can find on the Internet by searching the film’s title.